Close Menu

 3. Follow the Local Stream

-Pick up small sticks along the way and race them in the current.
+Pick up sticks along the way and race them in the current.
 Watch how the water moves around rocks and bends.

-This is one of those nature activities that teaches without feeling like a lesson.
-Kids naturally start to ask questions: Where does this water come from?
+Kids naturally start asking questions.
+Where does this water come from?
 Where does it go?
 Why is it moving faster here?
-Let them wonder.
-Let them figure it out.

 4. The Sunrise Breakfast Picnic